Thringstone: Historic public houses

 The village boasted a thriving social life in its public houses, especially at weekends, until the end of the 20th century.
 A particularly memorable event was New Years's Eve (or Hogmanay) – the spirit of the occasion greatly enhanced by residents of Scottish origin – when (at shortly before midnight) the pubs on the village green emptied for a few minutes as hundreds of people converged in a huge circle on The Green to sing 'Auld Lang Syne' around the kilted figure of piper, Sam Jardine.

-However, three public houses - The Fox Inn, The Queens Head and The Rose and Crown have recently closed, such has been the decline in trade.
-The smoking ban of 2007 and competition from supermarkets have been seen as contributory factors toward the decline.

 Sport

 There are two football clubs based in Thringstone, Thringstone Miners Welfare and Thringstone Rangers.
 Thringstone Miners Welfare, renamed in 2000, is the oldest football club in the village and most successful on the local scene.
 However the club has been in decline since its relegation from the Leicestershire Senior League in 2003.

 Ingles Football Club, originally from nearby Shepshed, currently play at the Homestead Road Ground in Thringstone.